 A popular example of what happens when content and platform clash 2013’s controversial advertorial for the Church of Scientology on The Atlantic’s website, which had both the church and the publisher wishing they’d never done it.
 You can read more on that story here

-Another example of strange bedfellows include when The Economist teamed up with Buzzfeed to create a promotional listicle ntitled “Dare2GoDeep.”
-The piece, and indeed, the pairing, was widely mocked as “inane” and “cringe worthy.”
+Another example of strange bedfellows includes when The Economist teamed up with Buzzfeed to create a promotional listicle titled “Dare2GoDeep.”
+The piece, and indeed, the pairing, was widely mocked as “inane” and “cringe-worthy.”
 Understandable when you’re trying to pair up one of the world’s most respected news magazines and a website known for its lists of “all the things”.

 What’s worse than strange pairings?
 When native becomes a wolf in sheep’s clothing.
 Consumers do not appreciate the bait-and-switch approach that some publishers have chosen to take.

-This brings me on to the importance of correct labelling for native adverts.
+This brings me on to the importance of correct labeling for native adverts.
 Following Mondelez’s banned native ad for Oreo on YouTube, advertising trade bodies ISBA and the IAB have warned brands to be respectful of their consumers and clearly label sponsored content as advertising.
-No one can argue that this is great content but, despite not being labelled as such, it is promotional.
+No one can argue that this is great content but, despite not being labeled as such, it is promotional.